jieunjeong09/RNAseq-limma/README.md

 **2** The analytical workflow

-`mrna.jieun.R` finds direrential genes using edgeR, voom and limma, finds significant biological processes and pathways and other findings.
+`mrna.jieun.R` finds direrential genes using edgeR, voom and limma, finds significant biological processes.
+This vignette is meant to present completely initial processing, and thus it has chunks with downloads and making data tables.

-A. Reads RDS files
+A. Reads RDS files (if not computed already)

 B. Makes two version of counts file by changing identifiers to Symbol and to Entrez (required by ReactomePA package for biological pathways.